spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 ![Register source application maven](images/SCDF-register-source-rabbit.png)

-If you are using `docker` artifact, then
+If you are using a `docker` artifact, then

 ![Register source application docker](images/SCDF-register-source-rabbit-docker.png)